apptainer/singularity/README.md

 ## Mobility of Compute
-With Singularity, developers who like to be able to easily control their own environment will love Singularities flexibility.
+With Singularity, developers who like to be able to easily control their own environment will love Singularity's flexibility.
 Singularity does not provide a pathway for escalation of privledge (as do other container platforms which are thus not applicable for multi-tennant resources) so you must be able to become root on the host system (or virtual machine)